fanqingsong/react_jdlike_webapp/README.md

 * use React-Router to turn it to Multipage project
 * use Redux to manage the data form restful api
 * use React-Redux to manage the data form restful api
+* transfer restul request to action using redux-thunk

 # React-Demo